-- 2. Lateral accessways along the ocean or shoreline that extend in width from the ambulatory mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature; - 3.
-Bluff top accessways along bluffs for public viewing or trail purposes or where no continuous sandy beach exists.
+- 1. Vertical accessways to the ocean or shoreline; - 2.
+Lateral accessways along the ocean or shoreline that extend in width from the ambulatory mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature;

+3. Bluff top accessways along bluffs for public viewing or trail purposes or where no continuous sandy beach exists.